DO YOUR MEMBERS OF CONGRESS AND GOVERNORS SUPPORT YET?

 - PHONE: U.S. Capitol Switchboard at (202) 224-3121.

-We ask that governors reach out to Postmaster General Megan Brennan and urge her to issue the stamp for this year’s 75th commemoration of the internment camps and the patriotic response by the Nisei servicemen and servicewomen.
+We are in a nationwide campaign seeking state governors who will voice their support for the stamp.
+We are asking governors to reach out to Postmaster General Megan Brennan and urge her to issue the stamp in time for next year’s 75th commemoration of the internment camps and the patriotic response by the Nisei soldiers.

-California’s Governor Jerry Brown became the first governor to voice support.
+California’s Governor Jerry Brown has become the first governor to voice support.
 In a letter dated May 23rd, 2016, he wrote “On behalf of the State of California, I respectfully urge you to approve a commemorative stamp to honor the patriotism exhibited by Japanese Americans during World War II.”

 “I urge you to issue this stamp in time for next year’s 75th anniversary, remembering the order of internment of Japanese Americans,” Governor Brown added.
 “This stamp will help preserve the memory and help educate and promote dialogue on this important part of our history for generations to come.”

-We are especially seeking the help of governors whose states which were most impacted by the World War II internment camps and the Nisei soldiers.
-Such states include Washington, Oregon, Idaho, Arizona, Colorado, Texas, Arkansas, and Wyoming.
+We are especially seeking the help of governors whose states which were most impacted by the World War II internment camps, and the Nisei soldiers.
+Such states include California, Hawaii, Washington, Oregon, Idaho, Arizona, Utah, Colorado, Texas, Arkansas, and Wyoming.
 But all state governors are encouraged to help.

 If you need assistance in contacting your governor, please type “find my governor” in your internet search window.
 You will usually have the options of calling, emailing, and/or mailing a handwritten letter.